Course Placement sets you up for success! Follow the steps below to see which Writing and Math classes you need to fulfill your education goals.

 You're ready to enroll in classes!
 But first make sure you know what you need for your education and career goals.

-For the majority of first time in college students (non-transfer), your next step will be to complete New Student Orientation:
+For the majority of first time in college students (non-transfer), your next step will be to complete New Student Orientation, located on the steps to enroll within the Admissions Portal:

 Prior college students will meet individually with an advisor: